-We set out north from Nuuk along the rugged and breathtaking coast of west Greenland.
+Icy waters of Disko Bay We set out north from Nuuk along the rugged and breathtaking coast of west Greenland.
 See immense icebergs from tidewater glaciers in Disko Bay, including Sermeq Kujalleq, the gigantic glacier at the head of UNESCO-listed Ilulissat Icefjord.
 As we sail, we'll be on the lookout for whales.
-Hit the North - adventure beyond the ordinary We'll explore as far north as we can get, taking in the Kane Basin and the region known in legend as Thule.
-It's a pure expedition voyage to the northern limit of the world.
-The only constraints will be the weather conditions, the sea ice and the time available.
-Expect Arctic uncertainties, cold adapted wildlife, ice choked waters and the coolest summer on Earth..
+Thule High Arctic region Isolated even by Arctic standards, the inhabitants of the far north - known in legend by the name Thule - have for centuries been the northernmost communities on the planet.
+Expect High Arctic conditions, cold adapted wildlife, ice choked waters, and the coolest summer on Earth. \Please check for adjusted prices based on the option to fly from Copenhagen instead of Reykjavik.\